PETROLEUM SEDIMENTOLOGY COURSE

 Bude Formation, Carboniferous (Westphalian), SW England.
 Note: '2.5-dimensional' exposure (cliff & discontinuous wave-cut platform); people on cliff top (cliff height 30m); typical external-flysch "packeting" of turbidites; no visible channels or canyons; syncline at right-hand side.
 Photo © Roger Higgs.

-Dr Roger Higgs of Geoclastica Ltd offers a 5-day course entitled 'Siliciclastic Sedimentology & Sequence Stratigraphy from a Petroleum Reservoir Perspective'.
+Dr Roger Higgs of Geoclastica Ltd offers oil companies a 5-day course entitled 'Siliciclastic Sedimentology & Sequence Stratigraphy from a Petroleum Reservoir Perspective'.
 The course comprises lectures interspersed with visits to Bude's magnificent cliffs, just a short walk from the lecture room, to study Bude Formation (Carboniferous) turbidites, 'slurry beds', 'hybrid beds' and slumps, and their hugely varied sedimentary structures, in superb wave-polished exposures.
 Alternatively, the course can be given at the client office (anywhere in the world), where the lectures can be coordinated with examination of local outcrops and/or client cores.
 Although clients may enrol any number of employees in the course, a limit of 10 persons is recommended, to ensure adequate personal attention.

 Lectures are as follows:

 - Sedimentary structures (including trace fossils)

 - Clastic coasts